Emily Gilford (She/Her)

 Amy Gornall

 Hi!
-My name is Amy and I am an Ornithological Image Analyst for an environmental consultancy.
-I have a special interest in birds and would love to work on a wildlife conservation project in the future.
+My name is Amy and I have a special interest in birds, and would love to work on a wildlife conservation project in the future.
 My other interests include travelling, birdwatching, art/illustration, climbing and gaming.

 WildLearning Specialist, WildTeam